 |Sells in China?

 Vaseline needs no introduction.
 So much so that the regular petroleum jelly is often called ‘Vaseline’.
 Today, I’m talking about Vaseline.
-Let’s check out their animal testing ethics.
+Is Vaseline cruelty-free or vegan in 2023?

 Vaseline Animal Testing

 Vaseline lacks testing policy.
 There is no statement on its official website.
 You need to check the testing policy of Vaseline’s parent company which is full of filler words and is misleading.